The AOC is inspired by the World Bank framework to implement public digital government infrastructures that are reusable, secure and inclusive

 Comparison between the World Bank and the AOC

-The World Bank highlights DPI as a global tool to accelerate digital development, but the AOC has gone further by applying this model to Catalonia with a special emphasis on shared services.
-The AOC offers reusable solutions such as idCAT, eFACT or Via Oberta, which allow city councils and other entities to access advanced digital services without having to develop them from scratch.
-This not only saves resources but also guarantees a homogeneous experience for citizens.
+The World Bank highlights IPR as a global tool to accelerate digital development, but the AOC has gone further by applying this model in Catalonia with a special emphasis on shared services.
+The AOC offers reusable solutions such asidCAT, eFACT o Via Oberta, which allow municipalities and other entities to access advanced digital services without having to develop them from scratch.
+This not only saves resources but also ensures a homogeneous experience for citizens.

 While the World Bank proposes a general framework that can be adapted to different countries, the AOC has demonstrated how this model can be successfully implemented in a local context.
 This includes collaborating with public and private actors to develop interoperable and accessible tools.